 9. FUNDING, RESEARCH LEADERSHIP & PROJECT PLANNING

-Have you applied for small grants, fellowships or other funding? (e.g. What opportunities do you plan to gain in these areas during this year and equipment grants, conference travel, early career fellowships)?
-Have you throughout your DPhil?
-Do you have ideas for new research initiatives or organised seminars/conferences or edited journals?
-Have you designed or collaborations?
-What skills or training might you need? managed projects outside of your DPhil?
+Have you applied for small grants, fellowships or other funding? (e.g. equipment grants, conference travel, early career fellowships)?
+Have you organised seminars/conferences or edited journals?
+Have you designed or managed projects outside of your DPhil?